 - Got the printer, got it assembled pretty easily, and within a few hours made my first successful 3D print.

-- Much of the rest of January was basically: wake up, warm up 3D printer, make coffee, print stuff, design stuff to print, print it, eat at some point, then finally shut it down and go to bed.
+- Much of the rest of January was basically: 3D print everything.
+Wake up, warm up 3D printer, make coffee, print stuff, design stuff to print, print it, eat at some point, then finally shut it down and go to bed.
 Wake up, repeat.
 I think, in hindsight, that probably 75% of what I printed that first month were parts for the printer itself, which as one friend astutely pointed out: “you wouldn’t have had to print those if you didn’t have the printer”…whatever, it’s just fun, and I’m finally making physical things, again, in my own little apartment office.

 - Joined a group for a trip around and down to the north rim of the Grand Canyon at Whitmore Point, which is the farthest west, and one of the more remote places I’ve been on the Canyon.
 From there we drove across to Toroweap, which was awesome as always.